An invariant of Legendrian and transverse links from open book decompositions of contact 3-manifolds

-The other implication follows easily from Lemma \ref{lemma:inverse}. \item It follows from $b)$ and $c)$. \end{enumerate} \end{proof} The strategy of the proof of Proposition \ref{prop:admissible} is, say $S_1,...,S_n$ and $S_1',...,S_n'$ are the components of $S$ minus the separating arcs of $A_1$ and $A_2$ respectively, we modify all the separating arcs, in both $A_1$ and $A_2$, with admissible arc slides; in order for $S_i$ to concide with $S_i'$ for every $i=1,...,n$.
-Moreover, we also want that each separating arc in $A_1$ becomes isotopic to a separating arc in $A_2$.
+The strategy of the proof of Proposition \ref{prop:admissible} is, say $S_1,...,S_n$ and $S_1',...,S_n'$ are the components of $S$ minus the living arcs of $A_1$ and $A_2$ respectively, we modify all the living arcs, in both $A_1$ and $A_2$, with admissible arc slides; in order for $S_i$ to concide with $S_i'$ for every $i=1,...,n$.
+Moreover, we also want that each living arc in $A_1$ becomes isotopic to a living arc in $A_2$.

-At the end, the components of $S$ minus the separating arcs will be $n$ surfaces, each one containing a component of $L$, a distinguished arc and the same number of dead arcs.
-We conclude applying $n$ times Proposition 3.2 in \cite{LOSS}; which is the knot case of this proposition. \begin{proof}[Proof of Proposition \ref{prop:admissible}] We want to prove that there is an adapted system of generators $A$ for $L$ in $S_1=\overline{\pi^{-1}(1)}$ such that $A$ is obtained, from $A_1$ and $A_2$, by a sequence of admissible arc slides (and isotopies).
+At the end, each of the components of $S$ minus the living arcs will contain a unique component of $L$, a unique distinguished arc and $S_i$ will have the same number of dead arcs respect to $S_i'$; in particular, this means that $A_1$ and $A_2$ will also have the same number of living arcs.
+We then conclude applying $n$ times Proposition 3.2 in \cite{LOSS}; which is the knot case of this proposition. \begin{proof}[Proof of Proposition \ref{prop:admissible}]

+We want to prove that there is an adapted system of generators $A$ for $L$ in $S=\overline{\pi^{-1}(1)}$ such that $A$ is obtained, from $A_1$ and $A_2$, by a sequence of admissible arc slides (and isotopies).